wsydney76/craft-properties-field/README.md

 ## Requirements

-This plugin is tested with Craft CMS 5.7, and PHP 8.3.
+This plugin is tested with Craft CMS 5.7, MySql 8.0 and PHP 8.3.

+## Version note

+Feature freeze for now.

+Tagged 1.0.0-beta.2 as an MVP (minimum viable product) version, and started testing and polishing the plugin in parallel with the development of the project for which it is mainly intended.

+Won't make sense to push every minor tweak, so we will share a first final version in a couple of weeks (or months...).

 ## Installation

 Add to `composer.json` file in your project root to require this plugin:

-Use version `^1.0.0-beta.1` for 'official' releases, or `dev-main` for the latest development version, where anything can go wrong.
+Use version `^1.0.0-beta.2` for 'official' releases, or `dev-main` for the latest development version, where anything can go wrong.

 ```json
 {